Code of ethics of physicians

 53. A physician must, when performing an act requiring assistance, ensure that the person assisting him is qualified.

 54. A physician must not remain alone with a patient when he uses a method of examination or treatment that entails a significantly altered state of consciousness.

 O.C.
 1213-2002, s.
 54.

 55. A physician must not decrease the physical, mental or affective capacities of a patient except where such is required for preventive, diagnostic or therapeutic reasons.

 O.C.
 1213-2002, s.
 55.

-56. A physician must, as soon as possible, inform his patient or the latter's legal representative of any incident, accident or complication which is likely to have or which has had a significant impact on his state of health or personal integrity.
+56. A physician must, as soon as possible, inform his patient or the latter's legal representative of an accident or complication which is likely to have or which has had a significant impact on his state of health or personal integrity.

 57. A physician must inform the patient or, if the latter is unable to act, his legal representative, of a fatal or grave prognosis, unless there is just cause not to do so.

 O.C.
 1213-2002, s.
 57.